CS682-S18/notes/zookeeper.md

 The [Domain Name System (DNS)](https://en.wikipedia.org/wiki/Domain_Name_System) is one way a host is able to find the location, or IP address, of another host.

-In some cases, nodes may also be statically configured with a list of other nodes or services, however this approach has the limitation that if a host or service fails then then static list becomes inaccurate.
+In some cases, nodes may also be statically configured with a list of other nodes or services, however this approach has the limitation that if a host or service fails then the static list becomes inaccurate.

 ### ZooKeeper